Literary

 Tales of the City by Armistead Maupin

-Tales of the City is Caramel Crunch with a splash of Salty & Satirical — a vibrant, heartfelt celebration of community, identity, and love set against the colorful backdrop of 1970s San Francisco.
-Its popcorn factor comes from warmly drawn characters and witty storytelling that blend humor and heart, inviting readers into a world full of life and unforgettable moments.
+Tales of the City is Caramel Crunch with a splash of Salty & Satirical – a vibrant, heartfelt celebration of community, identity, and love set against the colourful backdrop of 1970s San Francisco.
+Its popcorn factor comes from warmly drawn characters and witty storytelling that blend humour and heart, inviting readers into a world full of life and unforgettable moments.

 Tenth of December by George Saunders